 Here is one of those inherited stains, and I’m going to say it was another pink/reddish liquid spill (there is a much bigger pile at the end, just out of the photo) and I knew this would be the perfect candidate to test the other DIY methods.

-I separated the stain with little pieces of painters tape, then gathered all my supplies and labeled the areas.
-Here is a breakdown of the different solutions:
+I separated the stain with little pieces of painter’s tape, then gathered all my supplies and labeled the areas.
+The full list of DIY stain cleaners is below.